-If someone served me a personal-sized Tomato and Feta Tart at a party, I would cry.
+If someone served me a Single Tomato Tart at a party, I would cry.
 This is not only because I love the idea of having a whole perimeter of crust to myself, but also because I think the concept is SO CUTE.
 It’s like a mini galette, just for one, perfectly sized to fit the round of a tomato slice.
 This means tomato covers all the way to the edges, and with a variety of tomato colors, it can look pretty gorgeous, too.

 If you are hosting a party, a lazy summer gathering, or a cozy brunch, I hope these beautiful tomato tarts might make an appearance!